 ...and 1 more locations

-Percentage of Participants with Adverse Events (AEs) and Serious Adverse Events (SAEs)
+Percentage of Participants With at Least One Treatment-Emergent Adverse Events (TEAEs) and Serious TEAEs

-Change in RRP Staging Assessment Scores Over Time
+Change From Baseline in RRP Staging Assessment Scores Over Time

-An RRP Staging Assessment score will be determined using a modified Derkay staging tool.
-It includes both a subjective functional assessment of clinical parameters and an anatomic assessment of disease distribution.
-The anatomic score can then be used in combination with the functional score to measure an individual patient's clinical course and response to the therapy over time.
+RRP staging assessment score was determined using a modified Derkay staging tool.
+It included both a subjective functional assessment of clinical parameters and an anatomic assessment of disease distribution.
+The anatomic score was then used in combination with the functional score to measure an individual participant's clinical course and response to the therapy over time.
+The score ranges from 0-179, where a higher score indicates worse disease.
+Baseline is defined as the most recent measurement prior to the first (Day 0) dose.
+Total Site Score + Total Symptom Score = Total Clinical Score.

-Change from Baseline in Interferon-gamma Enzyme-Linked Immunosorbent Spot (IFN-γ ELISpot) Response Magnitude for IFN-γ Secreting Cells in Peripheral Blood Mononuclear Cells (PBMCs)
+Change in Interferon-gamma Enzyme-Linked Immunosorbent Spot (IFN-γ ELISpot) Response Magnitude for IFN-γ Secreting Cells in Peripheral Blood Mononuclear Cells (PBMCs)

-Change from Baseline in Flow Cytometry Response Magnitude for T-cell Phenotype and Lytic Potential in PBMCs
+Change in Flow Cytometry Response Magnitude for T-cell Phenotype and Lytic Potential in PBMCs

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.